Intellectually stimulating anime shows are some of the best to get into. It can be subjective, but there is a certain criteria for it.

 Right from the first episode it involves thought to pick apart, dissect, and decipher what’s even happening.
 The character designs are intentionally misleading (main character more so).

-It’s a mysterious
+It’s a mysterious anime with a

 - Neon Genesis Evangelion.